 Musical Subcultures of the Sixties

 During the sixties, due to circumstances within the music industry peculiar to the time, various popular musical styles developed which expressed the social, cultural, religious, political and sexual changes in our society.
 While the music of this period survives today and enjoys considerable popularity, much of the meaning behind it has been lost because the context has largely been forgotten.

 In this seminar, students will pair off to do research projects involving various aspects of the sixties and how they found musical expression.
 Together we will sift through the lyrics, musical styles, facts, tall tales, and contrived myths surrounding various influential people, events, and movements.
+We shall read the uncensored thoughts of David Crosby, Timothy Leary, Abbie Hoffman, Bill Wyman, John Lennon, and others.
 In so doing we will try to arrive at an understanding of what was really going on in the music business, the drug scene, the pop culture, political and social trends, and the minds of the youth during those turbulent years.

 William L. Biersach has been teaching electro-acoustic media and recording technology in the Thornton School of Music since 1975.
+His class, The Beatles: Their Music and Their Times was voted one of the top ten courses at USC by Student Affairs.
 In 1997 he received the USC Gamma Sigma Alpha Professor of the Year Award.
 As a studio musician and synthesizer programmer he composed the score for the Japanese cartoon series, Dan Cougar, and the musical theme for the USC Campaign for Leadership into the 21st Century.
 His courses on the Beatles and Classic Rock have attracted the attention of Rolling Stone Magazine, CNN and Prime Time Live.